Subwaytime/waku/README.md

 <br />
 • Hot-Module Reloading for `vite`
 <br />
-• can be used outside of `setup` lifecycle
+• can be used outside of `setup` lifecycl

 ## Usage